padresmurfa/style_guides/csharp_unit_tests.md

         // WHEN: exercise the test case
         bool actualResult = sut.IsFoo();

-        // EXPECTATIONS: we expect a log message to have been emitted, and the result to be true string expectedLogMessageFragment = "IsFoo was called";
+        // EXPECTATION: we expect a log message to have been emitted string expectedLogMessageFragment = "IsFoo was called";

-        bool expectedResult = true;
+        // EXPECTATION: we expect the result of IsFoo to be true bool expectedResult = true;

         // THEN: Verify that the actual status code and result match expectations.